seasons/eclipse/README.md

 ## Setup

 - `yarn install`
-- `yarn tsc` to build the build folder
+- `yarn start` to build the build folder in watch mode
 - `yarn link` then paste the `yarn link @seasons/eclipse` into the consuming repo